MicrosoftDocs/visualfsharpdocs/docs/conceptual/seq.tail['t]-function-[fsharp].md

 # Seq.tail<'T> Function (F#)

-Returns the sequence without the first element.
+Returns a new sequence by taking the input sequence without its first element.

 **Namespace/Module Path:** Microsoft.FSharp.Collections.Seq